CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 podman exec --user=rustdevuser rust_dev_vscode_cnt git config --global -l
 ```

-I like to work with Github over SSH and not over https.
+I like to work with GitHub over SSH and not over HTTPS.
 I think it is the natural and safe thing for Linux.
-To make SSH client work in the container I need the file with the private key for SSH connection to Github.
+To make the SSH client work in the container I need the file with the private key for SSH connection to GitHub.
 I already have this in the file `~/.ssh/githubssh1`.
 I will copy it into the container with `podman cp`.
 Be careful !
 This is a secret !
-It means that this container I cannot share anymore with anybody.
+It means that this container I cannot share any more with anybody.
 It is now my private container.
 I must never make an image from it and share it.
 Never !

 In `host terminal`: